jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 Each area develops the other so all are developed at once.

 What follows is my best attempt to discuss how the characteristics of an effective fighter are developed in training leading up to a fight.
-It’s important to remember but they do not develop in isolation from the other aspects mentioned.
+It’s important to remember that they do not develop in isolation from the other aspects mentioned.

 While a fighter’s development is often uneven, rarely does one of these characteristics improve at the expense of another.
 Instead, what usually happens is that a rising tide lifts all boats in the harbor.

 Improvement in one area spells improvement in another, even if the rate of improvement is markedly different.

-### The Physical Side Of Boxing Training
+## The Physical Side Of Boxing Training

 It’s easy to grasp the physical side of boxing.
 We see the sweat, blood, and tears that accompany the delivery *and* reception of heavy punches.